-Problem 1: Spelling and special characters
+Problem 1: spelling and special characters

-Problem 2: Personalisation
+Problem 2: personalization

-Problem 3: Email rendering
+Problem 3: mobile responsiveness

-Problem 4: Out of date content
+Problem 4: out of date content

 Including out of date links and content is one of the easiest mistakes to make when an email has been work-in-progress for a while.
 This is even truer in retail where products may go out of stock or offers may rapidly expire and be replaced.
 The trick here is to work with external dynamic content wherever possible.

-For example, one of our clients put a dynamic content feed in their campaigns to show what people might want to buy, based on their previous purchase history.
-This allows complete personalisation of a section of the email, ensuring that the content in the email is perfectly up to date and in sync with the latest information.
+For example, a retail brand can put a dynamic content feed in its campaigns to show what people might want to buy, based on their previous purchase history data which is kept in their ecommerce platform.
+This allows complete personalization of a section of the email, ensuring that the content in the email is perfectly up to date and in sync with the latest information.

-Problem 5: Receiving the same message multiple times
+Problem 5: receiving the same message multiple times

 Even the most welcome email can wear thin if the user receives it multiple times.
 And yet, with sprawling databases, it’s an easy error to make and often hard to record.

-Problem 6: Special characters not displaying
+Problem 6: special characters not displaying